LiuZeJie97/flowchart-to-code/README.md

 # Flowchart2Code

 convert Flowchart into Pseudo-Code.
 Our model can:
-- Generating code containing BREAK, CONTINUE, RETURN, WHILE, IF
+- Generating code containing BREAK, CONTINUE, RETURN, WHILE, DOWHILE, IF, ELIF.
 - Support complex flowcharts, such as selection nodes with more than 2 outbound edges.

 <!---